 RESPONSIBILITY PROCEDURE Field Education Representative 1.
 Notifies student advisor and MSW Director, providing a summary report of unsuccessful interviews and actions taken.
 Field Education Representative 2.
 Contacts all parties (student, field education and student services representative(s), faculty advisor, MSW Director) to schedule a mutually agreed upon time for the review meeting.
 3. The student is informed that they can bring one support person (i.e. fellow student or outside of school person) to the meeting.
 The student must indicate their intention to bring a support person in advance of the review meeting.
 They will be then be asked to sign a FERPA waiver for the support person as the student's confidential academic information will be discussed in the meeting.
 The support person is not an active participant in the meeting.
 Students may not bring an attorney to represent them, and if they do so, the meeting will be cancelled and the student and attorney will be referred to the SUNY Office of General Counsel.

-Representative(s) from Field Education, Student Services, MSW Director (Advisor may attend at their 4.
-Meets to discuss the circumstances of the unsuccessful interviews, and to obtain student feedback.
-Once the review meeting is complete, the student will be excused from the room. discretion.)
-5. Makes a determination, based on the information gathered, whether student will or will not have the option to be sent on another placement interview, and what grade will be assigned if the students is registered in the field course.
+Representative(s) from Field Education, Student Services, MSW Director (Advisor may attend at their discretion.)

+- 4. Meets to discuss the circumstances of the unsuccessful interviews, and to obtain student feedback.
+Once the review meeting is complete, the student will be excused from the room. - 5.
+Makes a determination, based on the information gathered, whether student will or will not have the option to be sent on another placement interview, and what grade will be assigned if the students is registered in the field course.
 The DFE is responsible for assigning the grade in Hub.
-A second failure of the field course automatically results in dismissal.
-6. If it is determined that the student will be allowed to interview, a plan of action, including recommendations and steps that should be taken by the student, will be formulated.
-Placement is generally deferred by at least one semester.
-7. If student impairment is identified as a concern, Field personnel will talk to the student about the impairment policy option. if the student states that they are willing to engage in the impairment process, field personnel submit a written request for review to the SSW Impairment Committee.
+A second failure of the field course automatically results in dismissal. - 6.
+If it is determined that the student will be allowed to interview, a plan of action, including recommendations and steps that should be taken by the student, will be formulated.
+Placement is generally deferred by at least one semester. - 7.
+If student impairment is identified as a concern, Field personnel will talk to the student about the impairment policy option. if the student states that they are willing to engage in the impairment process, field personnel submit a written request for review to the SSW Impairment Committee.
 The interview process is delayed until the Impairment Process is complete.

 The student has the right to refuse the impairment process, voluntarily withdraw from the program, or opt for dismissal.
 The student notifies the MSW Director within 14 academic days from the date of email notification of their decision to participate in the impairment process.
 If the student does not contact the MSW Director with a decision after 14 days, and has not voluntarily withdrawn from the program, the MSW Director will dismiss the student from the program, notifying the student via email.

-MSW Program Director 8.
-If a determination is made to not allow the student to interview and proceed in field due to unethical, dangerous, or extremely inappropriate behavior, the MSW Director sends written notification of this determination to the student via email within 15 academic days.
+MSW Program Director

+8. If a determination is made to not allow the student to interview and proceed in field due to unethical, dangerous, or extremely inappropriate behavior, the MSW Director sends written notification of this determination to the student via email within 15 academic days.
 This determination automatically results in dismissal.
-Student 9.
-If not dismissed, can file a grievance with the SSW Committee on Students (if criteria outlined in the Student Handbook are met).
-10. Can voluntarily withdraw from the program at any time.
-11. If dismissed from the program, can appeal the decision to the Associate Dean for Academic Affairs.
-Information about reinstatement can be found in the MSW Student Handbook .